The WEAPD is a non-nuclear deterrent.

 Each transaction requires accessing specific information contained in a number of WEAPD data banks.

-Some databanks contain the actual encryption tags ready for use.
+Some databanks store the actual encryption tags ready for use.

-Two financial institution and two national mHRs are required to complete a transaction.
+Two financial institution and two national mHRs are required to complete a transfer transaction.

 The removal of a Financial Institution’s Code

-In the event one of the licensed financial institution takes advantage of, or abuses the system the authority managing the WEAPD/WorQour system would exercise it’s authority and penalise that institution accordingly.
+In the event one of the licensed financial institution takes advantage of, or abuses the system the authority managing the WEAPD/Worqour system would exercise it’s authority and penalise that institution accordingly.
 In very severe cases that penalty could amount to the termination of the institution’s licence and the removal of the institution’s trading code from the WEAPD databank.
-The removal of this code from the database immediately excludes that institution from the WEAPD/WorQour currency and payment system and terminates that institutions international trading ability.
+The removal of this code from the database immediately excludes that institution from the WEAPD/Worqour payment system and terminates that institutions international trading ability.

 The removal of a national mHR.

 The removal of a national mHR from the system is also possible.
 However, the removal of a national mHR has very serious implications.
-This action effectively isolates an entire national economy.
-Institutions located either inside or outside that economy cannot transfer funds to each other through the WEAPD/WorQour currency and payment system once a national mHR has been removed.
+The removal of a national mHR effectively isolates an entire national economy.
+Institutions located either inside or outside that economy cannot transfer funds to each other through the WEAPD/Worqour currency and payment system once a national mHR has been removed.

 It’s unlikely the authority administering the WEAPD system will ever remove a national mHR of its own accord.
-However, the administering authority would comply with a request made from a recognised global institution for example; the United Nations or the International Criminal Court, and remove the relevant national mHR.
+However, the administering authority would grant a request made from a recognised international body for example; the United Nations General Assembly or the International Criminal Court, and remove the relevant national mHR.

 In meeting this request the WEAPD has the potential to function as a non-nuclear deterrent.
 Even just the threat to close down a national economy by removing it’s national mHR from the WEAPD’s databank may prove enough to defuse potentially disastrous global events.